SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/stockpile_scanner/README.md

 - Check that the screenshot shows the full stockpile interface

 **Warning: "No match found for icon"**
-- Try lowering confidence threshold (--confidence 0.7 or 0.75)
+- Check the returned confidence score to see how close the best match was
-- Increase max NCC candidates (--max_ncc_candidates 50)
+- Increase max NCC candidates in config (max_ncc_candidates = 50)
 - Adjust pHash threshold (--phash_threshold 15)
 - Enable debug output to see what was detected
 - Verify database contains templates for the target resolution